Jeansen/cdmn/README.md

 ## Using cdmn with wireless NICs
 Wireless is a bit of a speciality because there is no constant maximal rx/tx speed.
-The value is constantly evaluated and unfortunately not available via *sysfs* or *procfs*.
+The value is constantly evaluated and not available via *sysfs* or *procfs*.
 Therefore cdmn uses `iwconfig` as part of its calculation.
 Unfortunately this requires root privileges.
 To make thinks work, put the following in `/et/sudoers`:

     <username> ALL = NOPASSWD: /sbin/iwconfig

 # Default keysyms
 | Keysym    | Function  |
 | --------- | --------- |
 | Meta-l    | Show left panel |